Flax/Linseed Oil ...and Yellowing

 The third image over is the heat-processed and nearly water-clear flaxseed oil.
 Very interestingly, the sample is noticeably less-yellowed than the raw untreated oil.

 The fourth sample is the same heat-processed and nearly water clear linseed oil but now mixed with zinc oxide.
-The camera has failed to record much difference between the zinc and the lead samples but trust me, the zinc is rather whiter to my eyes as I view the samples.
+The camera has failed to record much difference between the zinc and the lead samples-- but trust me, the zinc is rather whiter to my eyes as I view the samples.
+[Did you know Zinc oxide fights the yellowing of oils?]

 Second row down shows lead carbonate rubbed-up with flaxseed oil that has been heat-processed twice.
-A drop of siccatif de Countri was added to the second sample (right) and it shows slightly more yellowing, though the sample dried firm overnight; and so that seems a good trade-off for my usual fast-drying needs.
+A drop of siccatif de Countrai was added to the second sample (right) and it shows slightly more yellowing, though the sample dried firm overnight; and so that seems a good trade-off for my usual fast-drying needs.
 Anyway, do notice the second hi-temp heat-processing of the flaxseed oil has now reduced the yellowing even more.
 In fact, after this second heating the flaxseed oil exhibits no more yellowing than a decent unrefined walnut oil.
-The oil still dries glossy in about three days.
-It still wets pigment easily and still allows a fair retention of brushstrokes.
+The oil still dries glossy in about three days; Also, it still wets pigment easily and still allows a fair retention of brushstrokes.

 I believe this double heat-processed linseed is a truly superior oil for painting, which is why I have now begun using it in certain painting mediums of my own creation.
 [For instance, I'm now using this heat-processed oil in my reproduction of the typical 19th Century Copal Painting medium.]

 So ... what has happened here?
 Why has heating freshly-expressed and cloudy linseed oil somehow allowed it to become essentially clear and non-yellowing in normal room lighting?
 Have I mysteriously caused the supposed "albumenoid and muscilagenous matter" to disappear through fumation; or were there no such things in the oil to start with?
-Perhaps I have merely altered the fatty-acid ratios, leading to increased pigment-wettability and this has had a strange effect on what I can only assume is a chemical yellowing ...?
-Me, I will have to presume the later, for, repeating myself, I would have to believe that heating muscilage and albumen would have caused a carbonization at the extremely high temperatures involved in processing this flaxseed oil.
+Perhaps I have merely altered the fatty-acid ratios, driving certain elements from the oil, leading to increased pigment-wettability, and this has had a strange effect on what I can only assume is a chemical yellowing ...?
+Me, I will have to presume the later, for, repeating myself, I would have to believe that heating muscilage and albumen --if these matters were present --would have caused a carbonization of those elements at the extremely high temperatures involved in processing this flaxseed oil.
 Yet the heat-processed oil became clearer and brighter rather than darker.

 The image above shows the relative appearances between ordinary linseed oil and my high-temperature processed linseed oils.
 The first bottle on the left is the original flaxseed oil as it left the supplier.
 Its initial cloudiness has now settled to the bottom.
 This is just common every day edible organic linseed oil with no stabilizers.
 It dries in about 5-days when rubbed-up with lead carbonate.